Transport Corporation of India Ltd leads gainers in 'A' group

-Indoco Remedies Ltd, Balmer Lawrie & Company Ltd, Union Bank of India and Network 18 Media & Investments Ltd are among the other gainers in the BSE's 'A' group today, 20 October 2021.
+Triveni Turbine Ltd, Sequent Scientific Ltd, Godawari Power & Ispat Ltd and eClerx Services Ltd are among the other gainers in the BSE's 'A' group today, 27 October 2021.

-Indoco Remedies Ltd, Balmer Lawrie & Company Ltd, Union Bank of India and Network 18 Media & Investments Ltd are among the other gainers in the BSE's 'A' group today, 20 October 2021.
+Triveni Turbine Ltd, Sequent Scientific Ltd, Godawari Power & Ispat Ltd and eClerx Services Ltd are among the other gainers in the BSE's 'A' group today, 27 October 2021.

-Transport Corporation of India Ltd soared 17.34% to Rs 556 at 11:50 IST.
+Transport Corporation of India Ltd spiked 15.05% to Rs 671 at 11:50 IST.
 The stock was the biggest gainer in the BSE's 'A' group.
-On the BSE, 61501 shares were traded on the counter so far as against the average daily volumes of 7285 shares in the past one month.
+On the BSE, 92245 shares were traded on the counter so far as against the average daily volumes of 29721 shares in the past one month.

-Indoco Remedies Ltd surged 8.36% to Rs 506.8.
+Triveni Turbine Ltd surged 13.58% to Rs 192.8.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 44272 shares were traded on the counter so far as against the average daily volumes of 17936 shares in the past one month.
+On the BSE, 1.84 lakh shares were traded on the counter so far as against the average daily volumes of 89938 shares in the past one month.

-Balmer Lawrie & Company Ltd spiked 5.44% to Rs 136.6.
+Sequent Scientific Ltd soared 12.72% to Rs 203.75.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 1.35 lakh shares were traded on the counter so far as against the average daily volumes of 65497 shares in the past one month.
+On the BSE, 3.88 lakh shares were traded on the counter so far as against the average daily volumes of 1.46 lakh shares in the past one month.

-Union Bank of India gained 5.05% to Rs 47.8.
+Godawari Power & Ispat Ltd gained 9.90% to Rs 397.5.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 26.33 lakh shares were traded on the counter so far as against the average daily volumes of 21.5 lakh shares in the past one month.
+On the BSE, 3.15 lakh shares were traded on the counter so far as against the average daily volumes of 37086 shares in the past one month.

-Network 18 Media & Investments Ltd added 4.67% to Rs 82.95.
+eClerx Services Ltd spurt 9.30% to Rs 2235.65.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 3.07 lakh shares were traded on the counter so far as against the average daily volumes of 5.03 lakh shares in the past one month.
+On the BSE, 7757 shares were traded on the counter so far as against the average daily volumes of 5311 shares in the past one month.

 Powered by Capital Market - Live News